SBU-BMI/manifest_util/README.md

 "map" or "segmentation"

 **Parameter:** `substring_to_replace` (optional)<br>
-If there is a part of the filename that needs to be stripped out (for example, file ends in "-test") then pass "-test" as the last argument.<br>
+If there is a part of the filename that needs to be stripped out (for example, file ends in "-test") then pass "\-test" (note the '-' is escaped) as the last argument.<br>
 "-test" will be stripped out of the search string so we can find its match in httplinks.csv